openfheorg/openfhe-development/docs/static_docs/Governance.md

 Policies and procedures governing the OpenFHE community

-# OpenFHE Governance

-This document outlines the policies and procedures that manage the OpenFHE community.

 ## Revision History

 This is a living document and is expected to be updated in order to meet the changing needs as the OpenFHE organization